 Five upfront costs (on top of your deposit)

 1. Loan application fees – These fees can vary depending on your lender and is a one-off payment.
-Many financial intuitions will waive this fee but do your homework with regards to interest rates and ongoing fees.
+Many financial institutions will waive this fee, but do your homework about interest rates and ongoing fees.

-2. Lender’s mortgage insurance (LMI) – if you have a deposit of less than 20% you may have to pay LMI.
+2. Lender’s mortgage insurance (LMI) – if you have a deposit of less than 20%, you may have to pay LMI.
 This exists to protect your lender if you can’t pay the loan.
-You may be eligible for the First Home Loan Deposit Scheme which assists first home buyers with a deposit of as little as 5 % (new places becoming available from 1 July 2020).
+However, you may be eligible for the First Home Guarantee, Family Home Guarantee or Regional First Home Buyer Guarantee, which assists buyers with a deposit.
+Check out your eligibility here.

 3. Legal and conveyancing fees – this is paid to the solicitor or conveyancer who prepares the necessary documents and conducts the settlement process.

-4. The ‘extras’ which are often not included in the contract like a letterbox, roller blinds, water tanks and landscaping etc. At Triple Zero Property we guarantee all this is included in a fixed-price contract.
+4. The ‘extras’ which are often not included in the contract, like a letterbox, roller blinds, water tanks and landscaping.
+At Triple Zero Property, we guarantee all this is included in a fixed-price contract.

 5. Moving costs – this will depend on how good your mates are!
-Sometimes it is absolutely necessary to hire professional movers.
+Sometimes, it is necessary to hire professional movers.

-Buying a home is a complex process, that is why hundreds of families over the past 12 years have used our service.
-At Triple Zero Property we guide you through the process of buying land and building your home, ensuring you have a quality build within your budget.
+Buying a home is a complex process, which is why hundreds of families over the past 18 years have used our service.
+At Triple Zero Property, we guide you through the process of buying land and building your home, ensuring you have a quality build within your budget.
 We offer a free service and would love to chat with you about your goals and how we can assist you.

 Disclaimer: The content of this document is not to be considered specific advice.
 Your situation is specific and individual; as such, you should always consult a registered and qualified professional within a particular area of advice needed.